-Falls account for more fatalities in the Presidential Range than any other direct cause.
+Falls while hiking in mountainous terrain typically account for more fatalities than any other direct cause.

 Accidents happen to even the most experienced and best prepared hikers.
 A fall can result in a few scrapes minutes from the trailhead or life-threatening injuries miles - and hours - from help.
 This is why it's especially important to never hike alone.

 If you do become injured (or ill) on the trail, know how to rescue yourself.

 • Be prepared with knowledge: of the terrain, first aid, how to stay warm and dry.